jn653/newStart/README.md

 # newStart
-hello i did it again
-i have to add more
+hello i did it again, i will add more